What We Support

 Creating a culture of engagement that increases the university’s public impact is a collective effort.
 We know faculty, staff and students across campus are already doing this work— through conferences, symposia, guest lectures, workshops, training, film screenings, performances, exhibits and more.
 We want to help.

 Public Scholarship and Engagement provides co-sponsorship funding for events that align with our vision of a university that serves the public, equitably and inclusively, resulting in reciprocal and mutual benefit to California’s communities and beyond.
-The events we support should have a clear public engagement focus, for example: transfer of knowledge between university and non-university partners; gathering collective input on projects that impact diverse audiences; building or strengthening relationships between the university and community.
+The events we support should have a clear public engagement focus, for example: exchange of knowledge between university and non-university partners; gathering collective input on projects that impact diverse audiences; building or strengthening relationships between the university and communities.

 Who is Eligible

 - You must be a registered student organization (RSO) and/or student, faculty or staff affiliated with a UC Davis college, school, department, center, institute or office.